Brady, 4-0 Pats face 0-4 Skins, whose QB situation is shaky

 O-LINE WOES

-The Redskins are still without their best offensive lineman, left tackle Trent Williams, who is holding out, and they have two other starters dealing with injuries: RG Brandon Scherff (ankle) and C Chase Roullier (knee).
+The Redskins are still without their best offensive lineman, LT Trent Williams, who is holding out, and they’re missing their next-best one, RG RG Brandon Scherff, who is sidelined by an injured ankle, while (ankle) C Chase Roullier is questionable for Sunday with a bad knee.

 TIGHT END HELP?